LukaK/aws-eks-infrastructure/README.md

 #### Cert-Manager

-Certificate Manager Controller is a way to automate provisioning and renewal of TLS certificates used by in cluster reverse proxy ([nginx](#nginx)).
+Certificate Manager Controller is a way to automate provisioning and renewal of tls certificates used by in cluster reverse proxy ([nginx](#nginx)).
 That way tls termination is done on [nginx](#nginx) inside of the cluster.

 Controller uses free [Let's Encrypt](https://letsencrypt.org/) certificates for encrypting the traffic.